bi0dread/figo/README.md

-# Go Gorm plugin Library (figo) v3
+# Go Dynamic Query Builder Library (figo) v3

-The figo package provides a robust mechanism for building dynamic filters for SQL queries in applications that use the GORM ORM library.
-It simplifies the process of defining filters through a domain-specific language (DSL) and converting them into GORM clauses, offering a powerful tool for creating flexible and complex queries.
+The figo package provides a robust mechanism for building dynamic filters across multiple database systems using a unified domain-specific language (DSL).
+It simplifies the process of defining complex filters and converting them into database-specific queries, offering a powerful tool for creating flexible and maintainable data access layers.

 ## Differences from gorm package